 After the fastest, fast-food lunch ever, we did a quick change and headed to the Grand Ole Opry, the weekly country music concert which is broadcast over the air.
 We had purchased tickets in advance and had no idea who the performers were.
 It was a nice surprise.
 Many of the performances were typical country, but Sarah Darling and Maggie Rose (who is more soul than country to me) stood out for their unique sound and stage presence.

-Even if you’re not country music fans, I would definitely recommend adding the Grand Ole Opry to your Nashville itinerary.
+Even if you’re not country music fans, adding a show to your Nashville itinerary is a must.

 On our final day, we headed to The Gulch, an urban neighborhood development in downtown Nashville.
 It’s the perfect blend of quirky and character, with high rise apartments, hole-in-the-wall restaurants, and street vendors.
 But most importantly, its home to the largest What Lifts You mural by Kelsey Montague.
 As we’re working with Stinky on building his self-esteem, anything that promotes positivity is a must see/must do for us!